VivianBass/GeneFamilies/1. protokol/week-5/day-21.11.md

 - # would need to merge all 5 gene groups angles dataframes
 # 5 different types ?? or just ortholog and paralogs ??
 # merge paralog.expr.angle.diag.df and orths.expr.angle.diag.df and plot results:
+- check if the distances are calculated for each gene group separately
 -

+- Perform unit tests for each function.
+- Finalize and validate unit tests for all scripts and Functions.

+- improve Lab-Book descriptions for the 4 steps, and precisly document how we did the 4 steps
+- check if the distances are calculated for each gene group separately

 **Doubts and Issues**: